Smart Woman (1931 film): Plot

-Mrs. Nancy Gibson (Mary Astor) sets out to regain the affections of her cheating husband Donald Gibson (Robert Ames), after she returns from a trip to Paris, where she had to look after her sick mother.
+Nancy Gibson sets out to regain the affections of her cheating husband Donald Gibson, after she returns from a trip to Paris, where she had to look after her sick mother.

-To welcome her in her beautiful house are her servants as well as husband and wife Billy (Edward Everett Horton) and Sally Ross (Ruth Weston) — Don's business partner and Don's sister.
-Nancy learns that Don is with his mistress, Peggy Preston (Noel Francis), who very often is accompanied by her mother Mrs. Preston (Gladys Gale).
+To welcome her in her beautiful house are her servants as well as her husband, his business partner, Billy and sister Sally Ross.
+Nancy learns that Don is with his mistress, Peggy Preston, who very often is accompanied by her mother Mrs. Preston.
 Nancy has the affection of the Rosses and her servants, but she is at first very shocked.
 Then she decides to play the modern wife and invites Peggy Preston and her mother for the weekend in her house as her guests.
-Pretending she herself has fallen for Sir Guy Harrington (John Halliday), a man she met in Europe (in fact she met him on the ship on the way home), she invites him too, hoping his flirtation will help her to gain back her husband, whom she still loves.
+Pretending she herself has fallen for Sir Guy Harrington, a man she met in Europe (in fact she met him on the ship on the way home), she invites him too, hoping his flirtation will help her to gain back her husband, whom she still loves.